 Teacher’s roles are far greater than teaching academics, but then you knew that already!
 If you feel it’s appropriate, it would be really kind to engage with your student’s whānau.
-Just keep it low-key, say that you’re thinking of them and are happy to support your student.
-See if there is anything the school or you can do – sometimes schools will ask the PTA for involvement too in providing meals, babysitting and other support as you see appropriate and/or necessary.
+Just keep it low-key, say that you’re thinking of them and are happy to support their child.
+See if there is anything the school or you can do – sometimes schools will ask the PTA for involvement in providing meals, babysitting and other appropriate support.

-You (and other tamariki) will probably feel you want to cheer them up.
+You (and other tamariki) will probably feel you want to cheer your sad student up.
 Know that you don’t have to, and sometimes this will be impossible, depending on the depth of their sadness.
 Feelings are made to be felt, but they will become easier over time.

 The best thing you can do for your tamariki, is offer support, warmth, patience, empathy and consistency of routine.
 As a teacher and trusted adult, you can help tamariki learn skills that help them notice, understand, express, cope with, and learn from big emotions like sadness.